peteperl/pycass/README.md

 Python toolkit for Cassandra Time-Series Data
 With simple changes to the schema, this can be adapted to a variety of time-series date.
 Feel free to ping me for guidance after you go through the tutorial below.

+## Code

+* pycass.py: This is the base code that sets up basic and advanced time-series schemas, reads, writes, etc.

+* cass_worker.py: This is a higher level code that works on top of pycass.py.
+It contains a basic function for batch writes, a safe connection method in the rare case the Cassandra connection fails, and an example of how to format data to your the schema.

 ## Cassandra Advanced Time Series Tutorial

 I have prepared a tutorial on using Cassandra for advanced time series data due to multiple requests.